-A train of pack donkeys hauls colourful bundles up a dusty switchback on the Inca Trail with steep Andean peaks behind
+A train of pack donkeys hauls colorful bundles up a dusty switchback on the Inca Trail with steep Andean peaks behind

 Donkeys on the Inca Trail